khoover/chezbob/ansible/Readme.md

 #Setup

 Make sure the 'externals/ansible' submodule is checked out.
-Then run source configure_ansible.
+Then run:

+'''
+$ source configure_ansible
+$ ansible-playbook site.yml -kK
+'''

+To deploy/update the machines.